Arlington, Virginia , Hyatt Regency Crystal City, April 23-25, 2017

 Staff contact: Lisa Thompson, Deputy Director

 Successful information technology initiatives in state government deserve to be highlighted and shared in order to promote innovation, foster better government and engage citizens.
-For the 23rd consecutive year, NASCIO is honoring achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.
+For over 25 consecutive years, NASCIO has honored achievements in the public sector through its Recognition Awards for Outstanding Achievement in the Field of Information Technology.